 I spoke with the greenhouse manager for a little while and we had a great chat.
 Disclosure: I sort of know Clint Morse outside of the greenhouse, but I assure you he’s just as nice to anyone who visits.

 I was excited to get over to the new biology building to check out the exhibits they have on display now.
 If you didn’t know, walking through any University biology building can be a very museumish experience.
 They always have stuff on display and whether your intention is to learn or just to see something cool, I suggest stopping by one if you’re in the vicinity.
 I know it sounds weird, but trust me.

 The only problem is that there will always be 20 year olds staring at you.
-And if you feel like taking pictures, they’ll immediately Twitter about the creepy old guy taking pictures of bugs.
+And if you feel like taking pictures, they’ll immediately use social media to tell everyone about the creepy old guy taking pictures of bugs.
 I’m probably on some punk’s Facebook page after trying to take a decent picture with no one giving me the stink eye in it.
-(As you can see, I failed mightily.)
+I failed mightily.

 There were displays noting Darwin’s contributions to biology and then a few cases about preserving biological specimens.
 There was a beetle from 1894 that looked alive next too a case of black dust.
 That black dust was a bunch of butterflies collected only 30 years ago, but stored improperly.
 They were eaten by carpet beetles who then died and disintegrated.

 I was invited to view the awesome new collections rooms but declined.
-(Again, this was due to my knowing Clint in the greenhouse and being an alumnus… I’m not sure they are open to the public but I’d guess you’d be let in if you ask.)
+Again, this was due to my sort of knowing Clint in the greenhouse and being an alumnus… I’m not sure they are open to the public but I’d guess you’d be let in if you ask.
 I had a few more places to check out before driving back home to pick up my son.